callat-qcd/espressodb/doc-src/Usage.md

 Specifically, you can program Python classes, which specify a given table layout, and know how to talk to a database.
 This concept is called Object-Relational Mapping (ORM).
 These classes are called models and have a one-to-one correspondence to tables within the database.
-By default django provides a few basic models like the `User` class.
+By default Django provides a few basic models like the `User` class.

 Updating the database with new tables or modifying old ones is a crucial step.
 If the Python backend encounters tables which do not match what the user specified, this could cause the ORM to fail.
-To ensure table and code updates are executed in a consistent way django, implements the following two-step procedure:
+To ensure table and code updates are executed in a consistent way Django, implements the following two-step procedure:

 #### Create migrations
-Once the Python models have been updated, django identifies a strategy how the existing tables within the DB must be adjusted to match the new specifications.
+Once the Python models have been updated, Django identifies a strategy how the existing tables within the DB must be adjusted to match the new specifications.
 E.g., if a column was added, how to populate old entries which did not have this column yet.
-If a change is implemented which needs user input, django will ask you how to proceed.
+If a change is implemented which needs user input, Django will ask you how to proceed.
 This update strategy will be summarized in a `migration` file.
 You start this procedure by running
 ```